hlissner/lb6-lib-shared/README.md

 # LB6 Shared Library

-A library of common javascript I use in my LaunchBar actions.
+A library of hackish javascript I use in my LaunchBar actions.